alexandrenardi/aws-devops-end-to-end-workshop/README.md

      - Logs
        - Check “S3 logs – optional” check box
        - Bucket = demobookstore-books-service-pipeline-bucket-< YYYYMMDDHHMM >
-       - * Check the “Allow AWS CodeBuild to modify…” check box
      - Leave all other fields as they are and hit “Continue to CodePipeline”, to go back to CodePipeline creation
    - In IAM, attach policy “AdministratorAccess” to role demobookstore-BooksService-BuildProject-service-role
-   - * Output artifacts = BuildArtifacts  (or other of your choice)
-4. Create the Deploy stage with two action groups:
+4. Create the Deploy stage as:
-   - The first one to create a change set with changes
-     - * Action name = GenerateChangeSet
    - Deploy provider = AWS CloudFormation
-     - * Input artifacts = <the same you choose in Build -> Output artifacts>
    - Action mode = Create or replace a change set
    - Stack name = DemoBooksServiceStack (or another name you’ve chosen)
    - Change set name = pipeline-changeset
    - Template -> Artifact name = BuildArtifact
    - Template -> File name = template-export.yml
    - Capabilities: select CAPABILITY_NAMED_IAM and CAPABILITY_AUTO_EXPAND
    - Role name: demobookstore-CloudFormation-role
    - Advanced -> Parameter overrides = {"AppId":"demobookstore-BooksService", "ProjectName":"demobookstore"}
-     - * Output artifacts = OutputArtifacts (or other of your choice)
    - Create the pipeline and check if it runs and all steps are green after a while.
-Our next step will be to add another action to Deploy stage
+Click the details link in the Deploy stage.
+You should see a change set with four changes (Books microservice objects)
-   - The second action group executes the change set:
+ 5. Modify the Deploy stage to add an action to execute the change set:
    - Action name = ExecuteChangeSet
    - Action provider = AWS CloudFormation
    - Input artifacts = <the same you choose in GenerateChangeSet -> Output>
    - Action mode = Execute a change set
    - Stack name = DemoBooksServiceStack (or another name you’ve chosen)
    - Change set name = pipeline-changeset
    - Leave all other fields as they are hit “Done”
 5. Test your microservice in Cloud9
    - Make a change in ListBooks function, including something in the log, as console.log(“I’m in ListBooks”)
    - Save, commit and push